engineer-scientist/CodePath---Intermediate-Android-Development/README.md

 GIF created with [RecordIt](http://www.recordit.co).

 ## Notes

-Creating GIF was a bit of a challenge.
+Learning how to create the GIF was a bit of a challenge on Windows, as the instructions were for Mac.
+But eventually, I figured it out.

 ## License

     Copyright [2022] [Sarthak Sharma]